rndusr/torf-cli/README.rst

             - The delimiter between label and value as well as between multiple values (e.g. trackers) is a tab character (	).
               Example: torf ... | cut -f 2-   # Remove labels
-            - Size and Piece Size are not scaled to be easier to read by humans
+            - Numbers are not scaled (e.g. "1024" instead of "1 KiB")

     Homepage: https://github.com/rndusr/torf-cli